← Back to Blog

 Rate Forecasts for 2026

-**Inflation trajectory.** The Bureau of Labor Statistics reported CPI at 2.4% year-over-year in February 2026.
-The Fed's target is 2.0%.
+Inflation trajectory.
+The Bureau of Labor Statistics reported April 2026 CPI-U at 3.8% year-over-year and core CPI at 2.8% year-over-year.
+The Fed's long-run target is 2.0%.
 Until inflation decisively reaches target, rate cuts will remain cautious.

-**Treasury market dynamics.** The 10-year Treasury yield (currently 4.27%) is the direct driver of mortgage rates.
-Trade policy uncertainty, federal deficit concerns, and global demand for Treasuries will all influence this number throughout the year.
+Treasury market dynamics.
+The 10-year Treasury yield is the daily signal to watch.
+Trade policy uncertainty, federal deficit concerns, inflation data and global demand for Treasuries all influence this number throughout the year.

 The practical upshot: waiting for dramatically lower rates is a bet on specific economic outcomes that may not materialize.
 Buyers who need to move in 2026 should focus on what they can control — credit score, lender selection, and down payment — rather than trying to time the market.